stonepros/stone/SubmittingPatches-kernel.rst

-Submitting Patches to Ceph - Kernel Components
+Submitting Patches to Stone - Kernel Components
 ==============================================

-Submission of patches to the Ceph kernel code is subject to the same rules and guidelines as any other patches to the Linux Kernel.
+Submission of patches to the Stone kernel code is subject to the same rules and guidelines as any other patches to the Linux Kernel.
 These are set out in ``Documentation/process/submitting-patches.rst`` in the kernel source tree.

-What follows is a condensed version of those rules and guidelines, updated based on the Ceph project's best practices.
+What follows is a condensed version of those rules and guidelines, updated based on the Stone project's best practices.

 .. contents::